mdrakibulislam-zero/WebBasicCalculator/README.md

 ## What Have I Done:
 I've made this basic calculator using HTML, CSS and JavaScript.
+When I was creating this project my special focus was UI design.

 ## Required Skills: